1 Day Eating Okonomiyaki in Osaka

 What to Wear in Osaka?

-Fashion in Osaka retains elements of the street style that Tokyo is famous for, the ensembles in this city are crafted a bit differently.
+Fashion in Osaka retains elements of the street style that Tokyo is famous for, yet the ensembles in this city are crafted a bit differently.
 Rather than edgy and outlandish, Osaka is a bit sporty and full of zany characters gracing every building and storefront—which gives you more than enough license to have this much fun with your own outfits!

 Graphic Tees